zubyr09/my-github-project/README.md

 # My GitHub Project

 Welcome to **My GitHub Project**!
-This repository is a template to kickstart your Python-based projects.
+This repository is a template to kickstart my Python-based projects.

 ## Features
 - Organized project structure.